2 women unite to take 'honor' out of killing in Pakistan

 It would take an extraordinary moment in Pakistan’s history, and help from Kishwar, to bring it back.

-Kishwar’s hometown of Mardan is in a deeply conservative region of Pakistan’s northwest, where women are rarely seen on the streets without the all-enveloping burqa, and suicide bombers have killed scores of people, many of them children, in attacks this year targeting schools, police, a courthouse and minorities.
+Kishwar’s hometown of Mardan is in a deeply conservative region of Pakistan’s northwest where women are rarely seen on the streets without the all-enveloping burqa.

-When she was a child, Kishwar says, parents discouraged their girls from attending school, but she was allowed to go all the way through law school.

-But women faced other problems.
-In her province, tribes have long abided by a custom known as “sarwar,” in which families settle a dispute by marrying a young daughter to a rival family, often to a much older man.

-Kishwar, who has been in politics for 24 years and is now a member of the National Assembly, lobbied against the practice, calling it an “inhuman custom.”
-As a result of her efforts, Parliament passed a law making sarwar illegal.

-“I have been raising my voice in the Parliament for the rights of women, and I will keep doing it,” she says.
+“I have been raising my voice in the Parliament for the rights of women, and I will keep doing it,” says Kishwar, now a member of the National Assembly.

 But Kishwar’s activism is shaped by her strict interpretation of her religion.
 She says Islam demands women cover from head to toe, and she adheres firmly to segregation of the sexes.

-Like Imam, she wanted “honor” killing punished, but unlike Imam, she defends at least some forgiveness, saying Islam gives families the right to reconcile.
+Like Imam, she wanted “honor” killing punished, but she defends at least some forgiveness, saying Islam gives families the right to reconcile.

 “Because I wear this veil and love my religion doesn’t mean I accept this,” she says of “honor” killings.
 “No. But it’s complicated.”

 The legislation proposed by Imam could be revived only if the government called a joint session of the Senate and National Assembly.
 That seemed unlikely until a heart-wrenching documentary about the murderous practice won an Academy Award this year.
-“A Girl in the River: The Price of Forgiveness,” trained an international spotlight on the killings, and public outrage over the gruesome toll.
-Prime Minister Nawaz Sharif finally vowed he would work to change the law.
+“A Girl in the River: The Price of Forgiveness,” trained an international spotlight on the killings, and Prime Minister Nawaz Sharif finally vowed he would work to change the law.

 In search of a consensus, the government sent the bill to a committee, whose members held a potentially disastrous mix of views ranging from secular to hard-line religious.

-Imam was no longer a senator at this point, but she wasn’t sidelined: her party and the government’s law minister consulted her often as the bill was shepherded through the committee.
-She had to see it through.
+Imam was no longer a senator at this point, but she wasn’t sidelined: Her party and the government’s law minister consulted her often as the bill was shepherded through the committee.

 “It was very difficult for me.
-I was the go-between between the government and my party.
-Fazlur Rahman was following it closely and was continually in touch with the ulema (clerics),” she says.
+I was the go-between between the government and my party,” she says.

-Farhatullah Babar, a soft-spoken, silver-haired senator with Imam’s party, tried to find a compromise outside the committee.

-A proponent of a secular Pakistan, Babar says he spent hours trying to sway the Rahman to support the new legislation.
-After all, even the Council of Islamic Ideology had recently issued a statement calling “honor” killings un-Islamic, he said.

-But eliminating forgiveness raised the danger that the Federal Shariat Court could rule that the legislation violated the tenets of Islam.
-Still, Babar says the religious leader clearly wanted to find a middle ground.

-“The environment was right,” Babar says.
-“The entire Parliament was incensed, and those opposing it would have felt vulnerable in the public opinion.”

-In a unanimous vote, the committee finally agreed on a compromise bill: a mandatory 25-year sentence for a convicted “honor” killer.
+After many hours of negotiations, the committee unanimously agreed on a compromise bill: a mandatory 25-year sentence for a convicted “honor” killer.
 But the final wording allowed forgiveness of the death sentence.

-On the day the legislation came before Parliament this month, the vote almost didn’t happen.

-The cavernous National Assembly Hall, dominated by a giant portrait of Pakistan’s secular-leaning leader, Mohammed Ali Jinnah, who promised equal rights for all Pakistanis regardless of religious beliefs, was half-empty.
-The day had been long, most of it spent railing against India over the disputed Kashmir region.

-On the floor, a member of Imam’s party, Sherry Rahman, said the bill was too important to allow it to be defeated, pointing her finger accusingly at the members of the religious parties.

-Knowing her party’s line in the sand, Kishwar stood up, waved the Quran and read a verse from it.
-She warned that no bill that removed forgiveness completely would pass.

-Finally, in a move that would have been unthinkable even a few years ago, lawmakers passed the law by a majority voice vote.
+Finally, in a move that would have been unthinkable even a few years ago, lawmakers this month OCT passed the law by a majority voice vote.
 The nays were a barely audible whisper.

-Kishwar was triumphant.
-She got the compromise she wanted – the middle ground that protected women but didn’t infringe on Islamic law.

 Associated Press Writer Munir Ahmed in Islamabad contributed to this report.
 Follow Kathy Gannon on Twitter at www.twitter.com/kathygannon .